devika3370/gre_material/README.md

-# gre_material
+# Material for the GRE Exam
 This repository contains study material for the GRE exam.